mwarzynski/tax_stocks/README.md

 # tax_stocks

+Application computes the profits (and losses) for stocks transactions and dividends for particular fiscal year.

+Polish translation (for SEO): aplikacja licząca podatek od akcji i dywidend.

 ## Why?

 Most of the applications which provide stock trading functionality for retail traders generate the tax forms automatically.